packagePFIM/PFIM/README.md

 The `tests/` folder contains the unit test suite ensuring the correctness and reliability of the package:

 - **Model evaluation** — verifying that the FIM computation gives the expected results for both analytical and ODE-based models
-- **Optimization algorithms** — checking that each algorithm (PGBO, PSO, Simplex, Fedorov-Wynn, multiplicative) converges to the correct optimal design
-- **S7 classes and methods** — testing the behavior of all classes and generic methods under various input configurations
 - **Regression tests** — ensuring that new developments do not break existing functionality across versions

 ---